 Modern employees seek more than just competitive salaries and traditional perks like pensions and health insurance.
 They value benefits that address their overall well-being, including:

 Research shows that 44% of employees who feel cared for by their employer are more loyal, compared to just 19% of those who feel unsupported.
-Offering a diverse range of benefits that meet employees’ unique needs can significantly enhance retention.
+Offering a diverse range of workplace benefits that meet employees’ unique needs can significantly enhance retention.

 To design impactful benefits, employers should leverage data to understand the preferences of their workforce.
 Analytics can uncover trends and identify the benefits most valued by different demographics.
 For example: